vanilla/garden-cli/README.md

 Installation
 ------------

-*Garden CLI requres PHP 5.4 or higher*
+*Garden CLI requires PHP 5.4 or higher*

 Garden CLI is [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) compliant and can be installed using [composer](//getcomposer.org).
 Just add `vanilla/garden-cli` to your composer.json.